-In February 1983, Dr. Price opened the door of Hearing Professional Center with a card table, two chairs, concrete floors and a 400-square foot office.
+In February 1983, Dr. Price opened the doors of Hearing Professional Center with a card table, two chairs, concrete floors, and a 400-square-foot office.
 Many of you might remember our first office across the street from our present location.
-It increased to 600-square feet before we built our present clinic in 1994.
-Our office has expanded from a waiting/reception area, sound room and private office, to all of that plus three more offices, three exam rooms and a full kitchen (from 400 to 2200 square feet).
+It increased to 600 square feet before we built our present clinic in 1994.
+Our office has expanded from a waiting/reception area, sound room, and private office, to all of that plus three more offices, three exam rooms, and a full kitchen (from 400 to 2,200 square feet).

-From 1986–1991, Dr. Price had a project in Mexico and in 2003, Brazil.
-These philanthropic mission trips provided not only hearing testing but also hearing aids, batteries, ear mold and educational materials for the deaf.
-Technology was simple then and there were few accessories for the hearing impaired.
+From 1986–1991, Dr. Price had a project in Mexico and in 2003 in Brazil.
+These philanthropic mission trips provided not only hearing testing but also hearing aids, batteries, earmolds, and educational materials for the deaf.
+Technology was simple then, and there were few accessories for the hearing impaired.
 Today, hearing aids are very sophisticated.
 We have an entire section of our office devoted to computerized testing and programming of state of the art hearing aid technologies.
-The Center has many Assistive Listening Devices on display for our patients.
-In addition, we are able to provide telephones free of charge every five years for residents of the State of Texas with hearing loss.
+The Center has many assistive listening devices on display for our patients.
+In addition, we are able to provide telephones free of charge every five years for residents of the state of Texas with hearing loss.

 In October 1998, HPC received the “Recognition for Excellence in Audiological Practice” REAP award at the annual ADA convention.
 The Center was one of only two private practices in the United States to receive the award.